-School operating revenues increased by \$263,889 or 12 percent, as compared to the prior fiscal year, primarily due to the following factors:
+School operating revenues increased by \$111,850 or 5 percent, as compared to the prior fiscal year, primarily due to the following factors:

-- State and local grants and contracts increased by \$190,286 or 9 percent primarily as a result of increased enrollment used for funding purposes and increased FTE funding. - Federal grants increased \$77,134 as a result of the Elementary and Secondary School Emergency Relief Fund (ESSER).
+- > State and local grants and contracts increased by \$26,871 or 1 percent primarily as a result of increased enrollment used for funding purposes and increased FTE funding. - Federal grants increased \$84,979 as a result of the Elementary and Secondary School Emergency Relief Fund (ESSER) funding in 2022 that exceeded the ESSER funding in 2021.